 For most peoples, when you were a kid, it would only take a few dollars to get through the week.
-The household chores or saving up to buy a housepart time job enabled you to buy pretty much anything you wanted because your overhead was much lower.
+The household chores or part time job enabled you to buy pretty much anything you wanted because your overhead was much lower.
 After you get through school and get your first full time job the majority of people want to get rid of that heap they have been driving since high school and look for something new.
 Most folks tend to finance the car and thus beginning the subtle escalation of ones overhead or cost of living.

 The cars, boats, bikes and then the apartment, townhome, or house is next.
 As time goes on that $150 per week part time job that used to cover your expenses begins to barely cover your gas and food.
 These are the reasons it is difficult to save for a new home, but it is still possible to complete this task.
 It is important to understand that managing your money while saving for a home is only a temporary sacrifice that will set you up for a lifetime of good financial stability.
 The corners you will cut, the lunches you will pack for work and the movies you rent from Redbox will all be worth it in the end.